-This decadent 9-inch keto chocolate cake is made with coconut flour, topped with a dark ganache frosting.
-It's a low carb dessert that’s sugar free and gluten free.
+This 9-inch moist chocolate cake is made with coconut flour and a sugar-free sweetener, topped with a dark ganache frosting.
+It's a delicious gluten free and low carb alternative that tastes amazingly like regular chocolate cake.

-- 8 ounces (1 cup) warm coffee or water
+- 1 cup warm coffee or water (Note 2)

-- 4 ounces (8 tablespoons) salted butter, plus more for greasing the pan
+- 8 tablespoons salted butter, plus more for greasing pan

 - 4 large eggs

-Sift together coconut flour, cocoa powder, and baking powder over a bowl.
+- Sift Ingredients: Sift together coconut flour, cocoa powder, and baking powder over bowl.
 Stir until well-mixed.
 Set aside.

-In a bowl, add all ganache ingredients.
-Microwave until the chocolate is just melted in 30-second intervals, stirring in between.
-The texture should be very smooth.
-Refrigerate for 15 minutes or until the mixture has a spreadable consistency.
+- Make Ganache: Microwave all ganache ingredients in bowl until chocolate is just melted, heating in 30-second intervals, stirring in between.
+Texture should be very smooth.
+Refrigerate for 15 minutes or until mixture has spreadable consistency.

 |Total Fat 21g||32%|